Diving Deep: What Scuba Taught Me About Skills That Last

 The Dive Experience

 This trip took me to Palamós, on the Costa Brava.
 We arrived at the dive centre, got fitted for wetsuits, rented our gear, and boarded the boat.
-There’s always a touch of nervousness.
-Diving isn’t something I do every day, and a refresher is always helpful.
+There’s always a touch of nervousness—diving isn’t something I do every day.
+A refresher is always helpful.
 Safety is paramount.
-Once I reviewed key details with my dive buddy and stepped onto the boat, I felt fully ready.
-With wetsuit on and gear checked, it was time to enter the water and see what awaited me below.

 The Magic of the Underwater World

 After descending and finding that sweet spot of neutral buoyancy, we glided through the water together.
-My buddy pointed out barracudas, gorgonians, and even a few curious groupers.
+My buddy pointed out barracudas, gorgonians, and a few curious groupers.
 I was completely absorbed in the wonders of the underwater world.

 A Skill That Lasts